-- The person responsible for ensuring compliance with the policy is Nick Dangerfield, Director - The main policy provisions will be clearly displayed at the entrance to Calvay Housing Association's premises (Appendix C)

-- The No Smoking signs will be clearly displayed in Calvay Housing Association's premises including company cars (Appendix D). - Calvay Housing Association has no smoking area or ashtrays within their premises. - Non-compliance with Calvay Housing Association's Smoke-Free Policy will be dealt with by following procedures outlined below.
-Calvay Housing Association also wishes to stress that the non-compliance with the smoking law is a criminal offence as per the Smoking, Health and Social Care (Scotland) Act 2005 and that fines and prosecution may be applied to individuals and employers by the Environmental Health Officers. - Calvay Housing Association will not hold tobacco-related investments, or accept sponsorship or donations from tobacco companies. - Any questions, comments or concerns regarding the Smoke Free Policy should be raised with Nick Dangerfield, Director.
-Breaches of the policy should be reported to your line manager or Director.
+- The person responsible for ensuring compliance with the policy is the Corporate Services Manager employed by Calvay HA - The main policy provisions will be clearly displayed at the entrance to Calvay HA's premises (Appendix C) - The No Smoking signs will be clearly displayed in Calvay HA's premises including company cars (Appendix D). - Calvay HA has no smoking area or ashtrays within their premises. - Non-compliance with Calvay HA's Smoke-Free Policy will be dealt with by following procedures outlined below.
+Calvay HA also wishes to stress that the non-compliance with the smoking law is a criminal offence as per the Smoking, Health and Social Care (Scotland) Act 2005 and that fines and prosecution may be applied to individuals and employers by the Environmental Health Officers. - Calvay HA will not hold tobacco-related investments, or accept sponsorship or donations from tobacco companies. - Smoking will only be allowed in designated areas.
+Smoking outwith these areas will be regarded as a breach of this policy. - Any questions, comments or concerns regarding the Smoke Free Policy should be raised with the Corporate Services Manager - Calvay HA.
+Breaches of the policy should be reported to your line manager.